jonyeezs/redux-to-ngrx-store/README.md

 ---

-> This repo serves as the seed project for the Ultimate Angular NGRX Store + Effects course, as well as stepped solutions in separate branches, come and [learn NGRX](https://ultimateangular.com/ngrx-store-effects) with us!
+> This repo is my learning experience on the Ultimate Angular NGRX Store + Effects course.

 ## Prerequisites